shamalisulakhe/Engineering-Best-Practices/_includes/markdown/Migrations.md

 * *Social*

 	One thing to make sure of when running migrations is to not trigger any social services that might be set up.
 This includes sending posts to Facebook, Twitter or email.
 We don't want to spam subscribers with hundreds, if not thousands of items all in a row, as those items are migrated in.
 There are multiple ways to prevent this from happening and will depend heavily on how the site is set up (i.e. how these social services are powered).
 Make sure as part of the migration plan you account for this.

+	As the sites generally have email triggers setup for user registrations, placed orders, you can use plugins like [Stop Emails](https://wordpress.org/plugins/stop-emails/) to avoid emails getting sent during migration.

 * *Time*